rizinorg/rizin/README.md

 usability, working features and code cleanliness.

-Rizin is portable and it can be used to analyze binaries, disassemble code, debug programs, as a forensics tool, as a scriptable command-line hexadecimal editor able to open disk files, and much more!
+Rizin is portable and it can be used to analyze binaries, disassemble code, debug programs, as a forensic tool, as a scriptable command-line hexadecimal editor able to open disk files, and much more!

 To learn more on Rizin you may want to read the